timescale/docs/timescaledb/how-to-guides/replication-and-ha/configure-replication.md

 assumes you have at least two separate instances of TimescaleDB running.
 If you're using our [Docker image][timescale-docker], we recommend using a [PostgreSQL entry point script][docker-postgres-scripts] to run the configuration.
-For our sample Docker configuration and run scripts, check out our [streaming replication Docker repository][timescale-streamrep-docker].
+For sample Docker configuration and run scripts, see the [streaming replication Docker repository][timescale-streamrep-docker].

 ## Configure the primary database
 Create a PostgreSQL user with a role that allows it to initialize streaming